Table of Contents

-Here is my list of green products picks.
+Here is Green That Life’s list of green products picks.
 An observation: In putting together this list I noticed that I use a lot of Seventh Generation products.
 I’m not compensated by Seventh Generation in any way.
-I’ve simply found from trying different products over the years that many (not all) of their products provide the perfect combination of healthy ingredients with excellent results.
+I’ve simply found from trying different products over the years that many (not all) of their products provide the perfect combination of healthy ingredients and excellent results.

 - Dr Bronner’s Pure Castile Soap.This liquid soap really is all in one – Face, body, hair & dishes, laundry, mopping, pets – it does it all.
 I love the lavender scent, but it also comes unscented and peppermint scent.